peterhinch/micropython-monitor/README.md

     monitor.init()
     # rest of application code
 ```
-This ensures that the Pico code assumes a known state, even if a prior run
+This ensures that the Pico code assumes a known state, even if in a prior run
-crashed, was interrupted or failed.
+the DUT crashed, was interrupted or failed.

 ## 2.1 Validation of idents